 1967: The first issue of Rolling Stone magazine rolled off the press at about 5:30 pm, with a cover dated November 9 and featuring a photo of John Lennon from the film How I Won the War.
 The original inspiration for the new publication had been California-based magazine Bomp!.

 1969: Folk singer Arlo Guthrie’s debut album, Alice’s Restaurant, released two years earlier by Reprise Records, entered the Billboard pop chart, where it peaked at #63 at the end of the year.
-The entire A-side of the record comprises the eighteen-and-a-half minute opening track, “Alice’s Restaurant Massacree,” later reached #29 on the Billboard Hot 100 and became Guthrie’s best-known work.
+The entire A-side of the record comprises the eighteen-and-a-half minute opening track, “Alice’s Restaurant Massacree,” which later reached #29 on the Billboard Hot 100 and became Guthrie’s best-known work.

 1969: “I Can’t Get Next To You” by the Temptations reached #1 on Billboard Hot 100.
 It was the group’s tenth song to top the R&B chart and their first #1 on the pop chart since “My Girl” in 1964.

-1969: Blood, Sweat & Tears’ rendition of Laura Nyro’s “And When I Die” entered the Billboard Hot 100 on its way to peaking at #2 at end of November.
+1969: Blood, Sweat & Tears’ rendition of Laura Nyro’s “And When I Die” entered the Billboard Hot 100 on its way to peaking at #2 at the end of November.

 1969: “Na Na Hey Hey Kiss Him Goodbye” by the then-fictitious band “Steam” entered the Billboard Hot 100.
 Written by studio musicians Gary DeCarlo, Dale Frashuer, and producer and writer Paul Leka at Mercury Records, the song made it all the way to #1 in December, and was their only top 40 hit.

-1969: After lead singer Steve Marriott left the Small Faces to form Humble Pie, the remaining three members were joined by vocalist Rod Stewart and guitarist Ronnie Wood—both formerly of the Jeff Beck Group—and the new line-up was renamed the Faces.
+1969: After lead singer Steve Marriott left Small Faces to form Humble Pie, the remaining three members were joined by vocalist Rod Stewart and guitarist Ronnie Wood—both formerly of the Jeff Beck Group—and the new line-up was renamed Faces.

 1974: The Rolling Stones released their twelfth British and fourteenth American studio album and last album to include guitarist Mick Taylor, It’s Only Rock ‘n Roll.
 The album’s title track was originally recorded with guitarist Ronnie Wood, who went on to join the Stones after Taylor’s departure.